cmu-sei/gbtl/README.md

 CPU.
 Support for GPUs that was in version 1.0 is currently not available but can be accessed using the git tag: 'Version1').

+The API defined by GBTL v.
+2.0 is not backward compatible with v.
+1.0.

 The implementation of the sequential backend is currently focused on correctness over performance.
 The project also contains implementations of many common graph algorithms using the C++ API: